Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 ## Bonus Round (Event Loop)

 Ok!
-We have already created `ev_loop` instance for `winit`, but we haven't really discussed about it properly.
+We have already created `ev_loop` instance for `winit`, but we haven't discussed it properly.
 As the name suggests, it is the core of `winit`, used for starting the App and listening to User Events.
-We will discuss on Event Handling done inside the `run` loop, where we pass a [Closure](https://doc.rust-lang.org/book/ch13-01-closures.html), which will handle various user events, like *Keyboard*, *Joystick*, *Mouse* events etc.
+We will discuss Event Handling done inside the `run` loop, where we pass a [Closure](https://doc.rust-lang.org/book/ch13-01-closures.html), which will handle various user events, like *Keyboard*, *Joystick*, *Mouse* events, etc.

 <Blockquote type="warn">
   Do remember that a <Link href="https://doc.rust-lang.org/book/ch13-01-closures.html" target="_blank" rel="noopener noreferrer">Closure</Link>&nbsp;
   will completely get the ownership of any variables that are passed to it.

-  Even the `ev_loop` instance we created, will lose it's ownership after `ev_loop.run` call.
+  Even the `ev_loop` instance we created, will lose its ownership after `ev_loop.run` call.
 This is the reason everything we have done till now is done inside `main` function to keep instance ownerships temporary.